 Making the Best of Your Liposuction by Following 5 Steps

 1. Ask your liposuction doctor for post-op instructions

 Your plastic surgeon will have given you detailed directions before and after your procedure.
 Make sure that you receive written directions that you can reference when you leave.
 These should include an emergency contact phone number for after-hours should any concerns arise.

 Your instructions will include how to wear your compression garment properly, and when to resume certain activities.
 You may have been given antibiotics to take for a few days after your procedure; be sure to finish these.
 They help to prevent any type of infection post operatively.
 It is recommended to take any antibiotics with food to avoid nausea.
 You will also typically be allowed to resume any medications your doctor has advised you to stop prior to your procedure.

 2. Getting home after liposuction

 It is not recommended to plan on driving home after a liposuction procedure unless you were not sedated.
 You may feel like you are coherent enough to drive, but you are more affected by the local anesthesia or IV sedation than you realize.
-Make a plan with someone you trust to drive you home.
+At NuBody Concepts, we ask all patients to have a driver arranged for after their procedure.
+This can be a friend or family member – anyone who you trust to drive you home.
 It should be a person that will be able to help you get into your home and get settled.
-Most plastic surgery centers will have a waiting lounge to allow such persons to pass the time comfortably during your liposuction procedure.
+Most plastic surgery centers – as we do – will have a waiting lounge to allow such persons to pass the time comfortably during your liposuction procedure.